 “To achieve longer battery life, we’ve worked to optimize the lower layers of the operating system – taking advantage of low-power hardware cores to enable better battery life,” said Bjorn Kilburn, Director of Product Management, Wear during the Google I/O conference on Tuesday.

-This includes handy optimizations like the ability to run the heart rate sensor continuously during the day, track your sleep overnight and still have battery for the next day.
+This includes handy optimizations like the ability to run the heart rate sensor continuously during the day, track your sleep overnight, and still have a battery for the next day.

 “Finally, our unified platform will make it easier for developers to build great apps for the watch,” Kilburn added.

 All device makers will be able to add a customized user experience on top of the platform, and developers will be able to use the Android tools to build for one platform and ecosystem.